...After the Phantoms of Your Former Self

 "...After the Phantoms of Your Former Self" is the second episode of the first season of the American gothic horror television series Interview with the Vampire, an adaptation of Anne Rice's novel of the same name.
 Written by Jonathan Ceniceroz and Dave Harris and directed by executive producer Alan Taylor, the episode first aired on October 9, 2022, on AMC.

 The plot follows Daniel Molloy's second interview session with vampire Louis de Pointe du Lac.
-Louis' life story as a vampire continues directly after the end of the previous episode, with him now trying to adapt to his new life as a vampire and learn how to use the vampire ability to read people's minds.
+Louis' life story as a vampire continues directly after the end of the previous episode as he tries to adapt to his new existence as a vampire and to learn how to use the vampire ability to read people's minds.

 In the United States, the episode garnered a viewership of 0.5 million during its premiere night on linear television alone.
 It received critical acclaim for its direction, writing, cinematography, humor, and the performances of Anderson and Reid.